GoogleCloudPlatform/cloud-bigtable-examples/java/simple-cli/README.md

     $ export GOOGLE_APPLICATION_CREDENTIALS=/path/to/json-key-file.json

 You can run a command using the hbasecli.sh script.

+You can create a new table using the `create` command:

+    $ ./hbasecli.sh create mytable

+You can verify that the table was created using the `list` command:

+    $ ./hbasecli.sh list

+You can then add some data to the table using the put command:

+    $ ./hbasecli.sh put mytable rowid columnfamily columnname value

-The following command will get values from the row with key "row1" in the table "test".
+You can then get all the values for the row using the `get` command:

+    $ ./hbasecli.sh get mytable rowid

+You can also `scan` the table to get all rows:

-    $ ./hbasecli.sh get test row1
+    $ ./hbasecli.sh get mytable scan

 ## Contributing changes